earthobservations/wetterdienst/docs/usage/python-api.rst

 This leaves a lot of flexibility to the user defining the arguments either by what they know from the weather service or what they know from `wetterdienst` itself.

-Typical requests are defined by three arguments:
+Typical requests are defined by five arguments:

 - ``parameter``
 - ``resolution``
 - ``period``
+- ``start_date``
+- ``end_date``

-Only the parameter argument may be needed for a request, as the resolution and period of the data may be fixed (per station or for all data) within individual services.
+Only the parameter, start_date and end_date argument may be needed for a request, as the resolution and period of the data may be fixed (per station or for all data) within individual services.
-However for the case of the DWD a request requires all of them to be fined.
 However if the period is not defined, it is assumed that the user wants data for all available periods and the request then is handled that way.

+Arguments start_date and end_date are possible replacements for the period argument if the period of a weather service is fixed.
+In case both arguments are given they are combined thus data is only taken from the given period and between the given time span.

 Enumerations for resolution and period arguments are given at the main level e.g.